 15 Books = Gold Award

-Additionally, from the 100 words list:
+Additionally, the spellings include the following words from the 100 spellings list:

 Times Tables Rockstars is a online programme we have introduced to encourage children to have fun with multiplication facts while improving fluency, recall and speed.
 Children can access it in their own time on any IOS, Android or Windows device.